 In theory, there is nothing wrong with taking pre-workout supplements every day regardless of how much you exercise.
 Therefore, to answer the titular question right here and now, you can safely take these supplements every day.
 However, there is a catch that may prevent you from doing so.
 SInce you will be taking it each and every day, your body will get used to it.
 And when the body is used to something, it starts to develop a tolerance to its ingredients.
 What this means is that you will have to take more of the supplement after a month or so, and then even more after a month or two.

 Even if there is no harm in taking pre-workout supplements each day, the best course of action would be to make frequent breaks and stay off it for a few days up to a week.
-You should be reaping the greatest benefits of your supplements and with this type it is best in the long run if you do not take it continuously each and every day.
+You should be reaping the greatest benefits of your supplements and with this type, it is best in the long run if you do not take it continuously each and every day.
 You could make a decision to take it one or two more times than the number of your weekly workouts for example.
-For example, if you go to the gym three times per week, say Monday, Wednesday, and Friday, you can take the supplement on those days and on one or two extra days.
+For example, if you go to the gym three times per week, say Monday, Wednesday, and Friday, you can take the supplement on those days and one or two extra days.
+With such an approach, you are getting the max benefit from every supplement and it doesn’t matter if your goal is belly fat loss or you want to bulk up, this way you will see the most improvements in the shortest amount of time.

 What About Other Ingredients?